-Tradition Eleven (Short): Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, television and films.
-(Internet?)
+Tradition Eleven (Short): Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of all public media.

 Tradition Eleven (Long): Our relations with the general public should be characterized by personal anonymity.
 We think A.A. ought to avoid sensational advertising.
 Our names and pictures as A.A. members ought not be broadcast, filmed, or publicly printed.
 Our public relations should be guided by the principle of attraction rather than promotion.
 There is never a need to praise ourselves.
 We feel it better to let our friends recommend us.